AminaRepo/100_Days_of_ML_Code/log.md

 ### Day 40: August 16, 2018

-**Today's Progress:** I finished my pyhthon learning.
-It dosen't mean that I know now everything about the language.
-It just means that I can now right efficiently (I hope) with this language.
+**Today's Progress:** I finished my python learning.
+It dosen't mean that I know  everything about the language.
+It just means that I can now write programs efficiently (I hope) with this language.

 **Thoughts:** the next focus will be on libraries.